phord/grok/Design.md

 Question: Can we rely on the LogInfo:file-offset for this information?
 How do we turn that
           into a cursor later on to allow us to navigate easily?

+### What work is there to do in the background?
+1. Line indexing
+2. Search matches
+3. Filter-in matches
+4. Filter-out matches
+(Highlight matches do **not** need to be in the background.)

+One way to organize these is to store sets of all matches vs. non-matches so we can easily turn filters on/off without having to re-scan everything later.
+But we can get results faster if focus on "matched" items first; for example, if a line matches a filter-in, we can stop matching further filter-ins for that line.
+Similarly for filter-outs, but we can also delay matching searches on these.
+Searches can also be delayed for lines which match no filter-ins.
+However, the delayed work will need to be done eventually, and if we have to load the lines twice, it may be more expensive than applying the searches on the first pass.

+Probably the right thing to do is to build an EventualIndexSearch struct that knows its gaps for each one of these items.
+Then we can parse gaps for all as they are encountered, skipping parsing for sections already indexed, and scanning gaps in the background that need to be filled in for any search.
+One extra concern for the searches is that they are line-based while the line-index is char-based.
+We may need to load lines separately for the matchers after we index individual lines.

 ====